-From Renee on November 1st, 2007 in General Remodel
+From Dean Dowd on November 01, 2007 in General Remodel

 - Establish a mud room.
 Word is, mudrooms are the new thing for active families.
 They typically encompass a practical, second entrance where wet boots, umbrellas, and coats are deposited to dry off.
 Extra clutter such as an overflow of mail or laundry gets dropped off here as well, and families with dogs have a convenient place to let furry friends dry off.
 A mudroom can be sectioned off from the basement with a wall and door.
 More about mud rooms >>

 - Build a closet.
 As casual living spaces, basement often get stuck with all the clutter.
 If you dont have space for a mudroom, section off a space to organize visually unappealing shoes, tools, or last years Christmas ornaments.

 - If your basement comprises a recently refinished living space, try opening it up to the rest of your home by removing the door.
 That way, there will be a more natural flow from the stairway or hallway to the basement entry.
 More Tips for Remodeling Your Basement.

 High Hopes for the Kitchen